Skip to content

 Wireless Connectivity

-6G must provide increased transmission capabilities, as well as safe and dependable global service delivery.
-These will help bridge the existing digital divide.
+Led by Professor Matti Latva-aho, this strategic research area aims to ensure that 6G technology provides increased transmission capabilities, as well as secure and dependable global service delivery, which are pivotal in bridging the existing digital divide.

-In this strategic research area we develop new connectivity techniques to accommodate higher spectrum bands towards the THz regime.
-We also integrate sensing capabilities into the communication systems and create novel connectivity strategies and solutions that work at various frequencies for the demands of different verticals.
+In this area, we develop new connectivity techniques to accommodate higher spectrum bands towards the THz regime.
+We also integrate sensing capabilities into the communication systems and create novel connectivity strategies and solutions that work at various frequencies and for the demands of different verticals.

-Our research is governed by the United Nations’ Sustainable Development Goals, which provide us with an entirely new and unforeseen set of additional requirements for wireless communication.
+United Nations’ Sustainable Development Goals play an important role in driving our research directions, which provide us with an entirely new and unforeseen set of additional requirements for wireless communication.

 View the whitepaper